salaboy/platforms-on-k8s/chapter-9/dora-cloudevents/README.md

 # DORA Metrics + CloudEvents & CDEvents for Kubernetes

-This project consumes [CloudEvents](https://cloudevents.io) from multiple sources and allows you to track the DORA metrics, using  a Kubernetes-native architecture (cloud-agnostic).
+This tutorial install a set of components that consumes [CloudEvents](https://cloudevents.io) from multiple sources and allows you to track the DORA metrics, using  a Kubernetes-native architecture (cloud-agnostic).

-The main goal of this project is to demonstrate a transformation flow where:
+The main goal of this tutorial is to demonstrate a transformation flow where:
 - The inputs are [CloudEvents](https://cloudevents.io)
 - These CloudEvents can be mapped and transformed to [CDEvents](https://cdevents.dev) for further processing
 - Aggregation functions can be defined to calculate DORA (or other) metrics
 - Metrics can be exposed for consumption (in this example via REST endpoints)

 ## Installation

 We will be using a Kubernetes Cluster with Knative Serving for running our transformation functions.
-You can follow the instructions from [Chapter 8 to create a KinD cluster with Knative Serving installed in it]().
+You can follow the instructions from [Chapter 8 to create a KinD cluster with Knative Serving installed in it](https://github.com/salaboy/platforms-on-k8s/tree/main/chapter-8/knative#creating-a-kubernetes-with-knative-serving).

 Then we will install Knative Eventing, this is optional, as we will use Knative Eventing to install the Kubernetes API Event Source, which takes internal Kubernetes Events and transform them in CloudEvents.